gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 expertise on legal and substantive questions, while the gematik-team is responsible for the technical implementation and operations.

-In addition to FHIR profiling for creating the data model and the api, the RKI-team also conducted a comprehensive content review of the notifications.
+In addition to FHIR profiling for creating the data model and the API, the RKI-team also conducted a comprehensive content review of the notifications.
 These notifications should never be seen in isolation, as several notifications can relate to a single infection.
 Laboratory notifications confirm the infection and include information about sample testing, such as sample